WebFuzzing/EvoMaster/docs/blackbox.md

   using JUnit 4 in this case.
 Note: the language of the generated tests is not necessarily related to the language in which the tested application is implemented.
 * `--maxTime 30s`: for how long to run the search, i.e., just 30 seconds in this very simple example.
 * `--ratePerMinute 60`: avoid doing a DoS attack by bombarding the remote service with too many HTTP calls in quick rapid succession.
 Limit to max 1 per second (i.e., 60 per minute) in this example.
+Note: if you are testing an API running on your machine (e.g., on `localhost`) then this parameter is not only __not required__, but also __detrimental__ for performance (i.e., do not use it).

 This command will create the following test suite, in which 2 `GET` calls are executed: